cloudquery/cloudquery/website/pages/docs/developers/creating-new-plugin.md

 ## Creating Your First Plugin

 In this section we will go through all the steps of building a simple source plugin.
 We will start by creating a new plugin from scratch, then we will add a table to it.
-To serve as a fun real-world example, we will create a plugin that fetches comic data from the [xkcd API](https://xkcd.com/json.html).
+To serve as a fun real-world example, we will create a plugin that fetches comic data from the [XKCD API](https://xkcd.com/json.html).

 ### Initializing Your Plugin with the `scaffold` Tool